0rra/ViCheck/README.md

 8. SummariseSubjectFiltes.py
 9. FinalFiltering.py

-(tool to flag problematic sequences in other BLAST datasets)
+(demo tool to show how problematic sequences could be flagged in other BLAST datasets)

 10. CheckMyBLAST.py